Panzerschrek/U-00DC-Sprache/source/docs/en/types.rst

 *Arrays*
 ********

-Arrays are sequentions of single type values with size known at compile-time.
+Arrays are sequences of single type values with size known at compile-time.

 Array types declaration examples: